NathanSalleyrette/Optimal-binary-search-tree/README.md

 # Optimal-binary-search-tree
-Python code that builds an optimal binary tree and searches for one or more elements in it
+Python code that builds an optimal binary tree and searches for one or more elements in it.